 I’m gluten free, low FODMAP, and pescetarian.
 Going gluten free was basically the start of my exploration with eliminating foods, and I started around 5 years ago.
-Before that, I hadn’t seriously considered the impact of food on my digestive woes (nor had my doctors, which was kind of ridiculous.)
+Before that, I hadn’t seriously considered the impact of food on my digestive woes (nor had my doctors, which is wild.)

 How did you become a freelancer?

-After my contract with the bank ended, their PR company (who my sister had also t’eed me up with, thanks sis) asked if I could create content for some of their brands, and the rest is history.
-I lived at home for two years, earned meagre money and deprived myself of a social life, but eventually I built up a strong client base that allowed me to move back to my beloved Melbourne, where I continue to deprive myself of weekends and a social life, to this day.
+After my contract with the bank ended, their PR company asked if I could create content for some of their brands, and the rest is history.
+I lived at home for two years, earned meagre money and deprived myself of a social life.
+Eventually I built up a strong client base that allowed me to move back to Melbourne, where I continue to deprive myself of weekends and a social life, to this day.

 What do you do with all the food you make?